GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

   {{ optional | markdownify }}
 </div>

-With a parallelization you can speed up the training of the model (depending on the performance of your PC).
-Here we use the `detectCores()` function, which automatically uses all available cores of the PC.
-To prevent your PC from just bursting into flames one day, it is best to never use all cores (here we leave out two).
+You can speed up the model training by using parallelization (depending on the performance of your PC).
+We can use the `detectCores()` function, which automatically uses all available cores of the PC.
+To prevent your PC from bursting into flames, it is best to never use all cores (here we leave out two).

 ```r
 # create parallel cluster to increase computing speed